(Updated: February 14, 2020)

-North Side – Mass excavation, lagging, tieback, deep foundation drilling and foundation excavation continues during daytime hours only and includes Saturdays and Sundays from 9 am – 5 pm for impact work.
+North Side – Mass excavation, lagging, tieback, deep foundation drilling, foundation excavation and new foundation placement continues during daytime hours only and includes Saturdays and Sundays from 9 am – 5 pm for impact work.
 All other work will occur as permitted by the MPPCNV.

-South Side – Further demolition work on the south side of the project continues and will generate noise and vibration in this area.
-Lagging, tieback, roof support bracing and mass excavation work continues.
+South Side – Lagging, tieback, roof support bracing and mass excavation work continues.
 This work is being done during daytime hours only and includes Saturdays and Sundays from 9 am – 5 pm for impact work.
 All other work will occur as permitted by the MPPCNV.

-West Side – Lagging, tiebacks, bracing and excavation of the temporary ramp continues.
+West Side – Lagging, tieback and excavation continues.
 This work includes Saturdays and Sundays from 9 am – 5 pm for impact work.
 All other work will occur as permitted by the MPPCNV.

-East Side – Construction work including mass excavation, lagging, tie back and deep foundation work continues.
+East Side – Construction work including mass excavation, lagging, tie back, foundation excavation and new foundation placement continues.
 This work is being done during daytime hours only and includes Saturdays and Sundays from 9 am – 5 pm for impact work.
 All other work will occur as permitted by the MPPCNV.

 Sewer pipe cleaning on 2nd Ave between Thomas St and Harrison St continues.
 Proper staffing and safety measures will be in place.

 South Parcel (south of Pottery Northwest) – Horizontal boring of the tunnel is underway and will continue over the next several months.
-This work will be done Monday-Saturday.
-An additional sound wall has been constructed surrounding the south tunnel entrance portal to further mitigate sound during the horizontal boring operation.
+This work will be done Monday-Sunday.
+A new drill is installed that will improve noise.